1,000+ Opportunities

 Kentucky Entertainment Incentive (KEI) Program | Kentucky Cabinet for Economic Development ATTENTION: CED staff is currently reviewing recently passed legislation related to economic development activity.
 Please stay tuned for important updates.
 Financial Incentives & Programs Kentucky Entertainment Incentive (KEI) Program Interested in applying, please contact CED.

-Expenditures not eligible for consideration as Qualifying Expenditures include, but are not limited to, the following: Expenditures made to vendors located outside of Kentucky KEI application and administrative fees Legal and accounting expenses Cast and Crew screening and wrap-up parties Bank, financing and completion bond fees Script publication and license fees Miscellaneous expenses and fees Non-Resident Kit/Box Rentals Tax incentives awarded through the KEI program are refundable and nontransferable and may be claimed against the Approved Company's Kentucky corporate, limited liability or individual income tax.
+Non-qualified expenses are including but not limited to: Expenditures made to vendors located outside of Kentucky KEI application and administrative fees Legal and accounting expenses Expenses associated with certified audit Cast and Crew screening and wrap-up parties Bank, financing and completion bond fees Script publication and license fees Miscellaneous expenses and fees Insurance Premiums, outside of union and guild benefits and workers’ compensation insurance premiums included in Qualifying Payroll Expenditures Publicity Fees, distribution expenses, or marketing expenses Non-Resident Kit/Box Rentals Kentucky sales and use tax Payments made through a vendor acting as a conduit, waypoint, or pass-through entity Tax incentives awarded through the KEI program are refundable and nontransferable and may be claimed against the Approved Company's Kentucky corporate, limited liability or individual income tax.

-Based on current listing details, eligibility includes: Kentucky-based production companies must meet an in-state minimum spend of at least $125,000 for feature films/television, or $10,000 for documentaries.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Kentucky-based production companies must meet an in-state minimum spend of at least $125,000 for feature films/television, or $10,000 for documentaries.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program